 2.8.3.
 When OSU pays the travel expenses and the traveler is paid directly by an outside entity, the traveler must return the funds to OSU for those expenses.

 2.8.4.
 Any OSU business travel expenses that will subsequently be paid by an outside source (such as a conference organization) may not be placed on grants or contracts.

 2.8.5.
 Any reimbursement or payment that an employee receives from a foreign entity, individual or government may need to be approved in advance and/or reported.
 Please refer to Global Engagement Compliance for more information.

 2.8.6.
 Any reimbursement or payment an employee receives that is not from another government agency, a Native American Tribe, an organization to which a public body pays membership dues or a not-for-profit organization that is tax exempt under 501(c)(3), may be considered a gift under state ethics laws.
 The university ethics advisor should be consulted.

-3. Process & Responsibilities
+3. Required Process

 3.1.
 Pre-Trip Registration